Guidance - Managing Long-Term/Ongoing Absence

 Managers should seek Occupational Health advice as necessary, following appropriate discussion and consultation with the employee as per the above section.

-To refer an employee to Occupational Health, Managers should use the Form - Occupational Health Referral.
+To refer an employee to Occupational Health, Managers should use the Form - Occupational Health Health Referral (this is an electronic form managed through the Ivanti System).

 Due to the varying nature of medical conditions/illnesses, the need for an Occupational Health referral should be judged on a case by case basis however typical prompts for a referral may include: